Brown-University-Library/glider/README.md

 * Participatory presentations, in which audiences receive supplemental materials as the lecture is delivered
 * Digital repository viewing interfaces, in which users interactively select and display items on the display wall using their cell phone

-Glider is a project of the [Brown University Library](http://library.brown.edu), and is being developed by Patrick Rasheigh (Brown University Library) and Joel Salisbury (University of Connecticut).
+Glider is a project of the [Brown University Library](http://library.brown.edu), and is being developed by Patrick Rashleigh (Brown University Library).
 It is funded by, and a proud member of, the Mellon-funded [Immersive Scholar project](https://www.immersivescholar.org/) at [NCSU Libraries](https://www.lib.ncsu.edu/).

 Probably more than you want to know is available for perusal at [the Glider website](http://cds.library.brown.edu/projects/glider/), and please feel free to throw us an email: `patrick underscore rashleigh at brown dot edu`.